How Creating Enforceable Limits for Kids Will Change Your Life as a Parent!

 I read stories before bedtime to children who are sitting quietly.

 If they are crying and it’s starting to get to you, say the request calmly and walk away to recollect your thoughts.
-You don’t want to loose your cool as that won’t do anything to help with compliance.
+You don’t want to lose your cool as that won’t do anything to help with compliance.

 *The biggest thing is to follow through!
 After you give an enforceable limit, wait until they are actually doing what you asked before you do your part of the equation.